Official Rules of Twelve Man Football

 3.3 Tiebreakers If the above step fails, consult the tiebreaker procedures below.
 Tiebreakers marked with an asterisk (*) only apply to rankings within a division.

-2. The total regular-season win-loss-tie results for divisional games for each team.*
+- Total regular-season win-loss-tie results in divisional games for each team.*

 4-8: Game Rules